haskell/cabal/Cabal/doc/developing-packages.markdown

     These files typically contain function prototypes for foreign imports used by the package.
-This is in contrast to `install-includes`, which lists header files that are intended to be exposed to other packages that depend on this library.
+This is in contrast to `install-includes`, which lists header files that are intended to be exposed to other packages that transitively depend on this library.

 `install-includes:` _filename list_
 :   A list of header files from this package to be installed into